-After the House orders the previous question on a conference report, a Member may move to recommit the report to conference if the Senate has not already approved the report.
-However, if the Senate already has agreed to the report, the effect of that vote is to discharge the Senate's conference, so there no longer is a conference committee to which the House might recommit the report.
+After the House orders the previous question on a conference report, a Member may move to recommit the report to conference if the House is the first chamber to act on it.
+If the Senate has already approved the report, the effect of that vote is to discharge the Senate's conference, so there no longer is a conference committee to which the House might recommit the report.
+(The same holds true in reverse: if the House acts first on the conference report, then the Senate may not offer a motion to recommit that measure to conference.)
 One valid motion to recommit is in order.
 That motion may propose simply to return the report to the conference committee.
 Almost always, however, the motion recommits the report with instructions to the conferees to present a new report that meets whatever criteria are contained in the instructions: for example, to insist on a certain House position or to reach a different compromise with the Senate that satisfies certain conditions.
 However, the instructions contained in the recommittal motion may not include argument or instruct the House's conferees to reach some agreement that exceeds their authority as conferees.
 No point of order lies against any conference report for failing to comply with instructions that the House had voted to give its conferees.